braintree/pg_ha_migrations/README.md

 ```
 #### safe\_make\_column\_not\_nullable

-Safely make the column not nullable - adds a temporary constraint and uses that constraint to validate no values are null before altering the column, then removes the temporary constraint
+Safely make the column not nullable - adds a temporary constraint and uses that constraint to validate no values are null before altering the column, then removes the temporary constraint.

 ```ruby
 safe_make_column_not_nullable :table, :column
 ```

-Note:
+> **Note:**
+> - This method performs a full table scan to validate that no NULL values exist in the column.
+While no exclusive lock is held for this scan, on large tables the scan may take a long time.
-This method runs multiple DDL statements non-transactionally.
-Validating the constraint could fail.
+> - The method runs multiple DDL statements non-transactionally.
+Validating the constraint can fail.
 In such cases an exception will be raised, and an INVALID constraint will be left on the table.

+If you want to avoid a full table scan and have already added and validated a suitable CHECK constraint, consider using [`safe_make_column_not_nullable_from_check_constraint`](#safe_make_column_not_nullable_from_check_constraint) instead.

 #### unsafe\_make\_column\_not\_nullable